yogan/notes/linux/fish.md

 * `mkdir build ; cd build`
 * `cmake -DCMAKE_INSTALL_PREFIX=$HOME/.local ..`
   * prefix optional, depending on where you want to have fish installed to
+  * defaults to `/usr/local/`, fine for machines where I'm the only user (e.g. a WSL instance)

 ### Build and Install